-sm.jpg)

 Goal of the Season

 MK: Iliman Ndiaye - While Ndiaye’s jinking runs sometimes flatter to deceive in terms of clinical end product, his moments of individual brilliance provided the brightest visual highlights of an otherwise dull attacking season.
-His solo strikes, full of quick feet and trickery, easily take this spot – just there weren’t anywhere near enough of them.
+His solo strikes, especially the one at Sunderland, full of quick feet and trickery, easily take this spot – just there weren’t anywhere near enough of them.

 HD: Iliman Ndiaye - It’s difficult to look past Ndiaye’s effort at Sunderland, a goal that no other player in the squad would be capable of.